 Answer:

-The total energy of artificial satellite remains constant.
-Thus when it approaches towards the earth the distance between them decreases.
+The total energy of an artificial satellite remains constant.
+Thus, when it approaches the Earth, the distance between them decreases.
 This results in a decrease in the potential energy of the satellite.
-By energy conservation, the kinetic energy of satellite increases and so does the velocity.
+By energy conservation, the kinetic energy of the satellite increases, and so does the velocity.

 Answer: